arnholm/cpde_3rdparty/gcc/README.md

     $ git clone https://github.com/arnholm/cpde_3rdparty

 Open a terminal in the msvc folder and run each script.
-Each script adds its build files to the libs folder:
+Each script adds its build files to the gcclibs folder:

-    cpde_3rdparty/libs/boost
+    cpde_3rdparty/gcclibs/boost
                          /wx
                          /carve
                          /..

 ### wx (wxWidgets)